 • Direct your attention to a business in which huge financing is not needed to start up your venture and maintain it growing through various marketing strategies, particularly in social media.

 • You might also contemplate on waiting until late in your career before setting up shop for a new venture.
 That will give you time to develop the broader skills you’ll need as your business grows and to accumulate some savings for bootstrapping.
-See also this post about crowdfunding now and in the future.

 Reference: Wasserman, N. (2008) The founder’s dilemma.
 Harvard Business Review.
 Co-author: Yulia Bondarouk, a student of Master Applied Mathematics, specialization Financial Engineering.